Maine: Food

-Since the 1980s, the state has gotten a reputation for its local food and restaurant meals.
+Along with the growth of the local food movement over the last several decades, Maine has received national recognition for its food and restaurant scene.
 Portland was named Bon Appetit magazine's Restaurant City of the Year in 2018.
+In 2018, HealthIQ.com named Maine the 3rd most vegan-friendly state.
 Biddeford was selected by Food & Wine in 2022 as one of America's next great food cities.
-In 2018, HealthIQ.com named Maine the 3rd most vegan state.

 Maine food shares many ingredients with Wabanaki cuisine, including corn, beans, squash, wild blueberries, maple syrup, fish, and seafood.
+By 1902, the Maine Italian sandwich had been invented in Portland.
+Sandwich shops across Maine serve the sandwiches.
 Baked beans are a common dish in Maine, served at community suppers where the beans are sometimes cooked underground in a bean hole.
 In New England, Maine baked beans are one of two well-known regional styles of baked beans, the other being Boston baked beans.
-Both styles use similar seasonings (molasses, mustard, onions).
-The difference is that Maine baked beans use thicker skinned, native bean varieties such like Marafax, soldier, and yellow-eye beans, and Boston baked beans use thinner skinned, small, white beans such as navy beans.
+Maine baked beans use thicker skinned, native bean varieties such like Marafax, soldier, and yellow-eye beans.
+From 1913 until 2021, baked beans were canned on the Portland waterfront at the B&M Baked Beans factory.